The articles on this site cover technique’s for adding power to your forehand and backhand pull and an exercise for general ultimate handling skills

 Adding a little more arm to the forehand throw isn’t that difficult.
 Begin by standing still and do the 360 arm rotation with the disc in your hand.
 Take 10-20 Ultra-Stars and standing in a still position, begin throwing using this full forehand 360 rotation with the disc.
 I can almost guarantee that with the first few throws, the disc will turnover.
 By the time you have thrown 20 Ultra-Stars you’ll begin holding hyzer.
 The disc might have a little release flutter, but with practice you’ll strengthen your wrist and develop your timing.
 There are no shortcuts or better words to a faster result.
 Repetition and muscle memory are key until you get the timing of the release.
 Begin by focusing just on the arm rotation and the release.
 Once you get the throw you can add in a walk-up.
 If you are practicing pulls with your right hand, begin by using two steps.
 Step with the right foot, then take a step to the left.
 This is your release foot, as you take that step to the left, since you will be throwing for more distance, you will want to lean over a little to your right as you release, this will help to swing your hip out of the way allowing for more release hyzer.
 Two steps is all you’ll need to start, you can add as many steps as you like, whether you prefer the walk or run-up to the line.
 The run-up doesn’t really add that much more to the throw.
 Barring extreme wind conditions, especially headwinds, I could always reach the back of the end zone with good height with the walk-up but would usually run up to the line with my team, just to add to the team psych and momentum.

 There is a lot of shoulder and elbow in this throw.
-Make sure to always stretch your shoulder and warm up to this throw slowly before games and just like pitchers in baseball, always keep your shoulder and elbow warm in between games.
+Make sure to always stretch your shoulder and warm up to this throw slowly before games and just like pitchers in baseball, always keep your shoulder and elbow warm in between play.

 The Psychology of the Pull.